Frappes, those milky, ice-blended coffees, have become a staple summer drink and daily pick-me-up for many.

 The ingredients list of the caramel coffee Frappe base of McDonald's.

-It is quite hard to get an exact reading of the amount of caffeine, as it can change quickly if you, for example, add a little more instant coffee to your Frappe.
+It is quite challenging to obtain an exact reading of the caffeine content, as it can change rapidly if you, for example, add a little more instant coffee to your Frappe.

 Below, I'll cover the amounts of caffeine in the two main Frappes: